pinexai/codex_test/README.md

 python app.py
 ```

 The aggregator will fetch jobs on startup and then once per day.
+Set the
+`JOB_DB_URL` environment variable to change the database location from the
+default `jobs.db` SQLite file.

 Open your browser to `http://localhost:5000` to view the React front-end.